zepheira/bibframe-testcases/test/resource/test5.md

 ## description

-Example use case - Mobile Reading (Instances by Type)
+Example use case - Broadening Discovery (Adaptions of a Work)

 ## id

-test4
+test5

 ## issues